6 Ways to Use Essential Oils:

 Lemon oil is cold-pressed from the lemon rind.
 Experts like Dr. Jean Valnet estimates that it takes about 3,000 lemons to produce one kilo of oil.
-Dr. Valnet also believes essential oil of lemon to have adaptogenic qualities that support and balance the body’s natural stress response.
+Dr. Valnet also believes the EO’s of lemon have adaptogenic qualities that support and balance the body’s natural stress response.
 This reduces the cortisol cascade and the overall negative effects of stress on the bodily systems.

 According to Alva’s Ayurveda Medical College assistant professor Dr. J.V.
 Hebbar, the benefits of lemon include:

 - Oral Health and Improves Halitosis (bad breath)